South African Republic: Independence

 The ZAR became fully independent on 27 February 1884, when the London Convention was signed.
 The country independently also entered into various agreements with other foreign countries after that date.
 On 3 November 1884 the country signed a postal convention with the government of the Cape Colony and later a similar convention with the Orange Free State.

 In November 1859, the independent Republics of Lijdenburg and Utrecht merged with the ZAR.
 On 9 May 1887, burghers from the territories of Stellaland and Goosen (sometimes referred to as "Goshen") were granted the ZAR franchise.
 The ZAR incorporated the former Nieuwe Republiek (Republic of Vryheid) on 20 July 1888.
 On 25 July 1895, the burghers that took part in the battle at Zoutpansberg were granted citizenship of the ZAR.

 Constitution and laws

-The constitution of the ZAR was legally interesting for its time.
-It contained provisions for the division between the political leadership and office bearers in government administration.
+The constitution contained provisions for the division between the political leadership and office bearers in government administration.
 The legal system consisted of higher and lower courts and had adopted a jury system.
 Laws were enforced by the South African Republic Police (Zuid Afrikaansche Republiek Politie or ZARP) which were divided into Mounted Police (Rijdende Politie) and Foot Police.

 Also established were municipal government, the Witwatersrand District Court and the High Court of Transvaal.